diaspora/api-documentation/_routes/conversations.md

 ~~~json
 ~~~

-## Get information about a conversation
+## Get information about a single conversation

 ### Request